Katie Scarlett Brandt

 Native Science Report

-Studying from cars parked within reach of a wi-fi signal, writing papers on smartphones, and sending assignments by snail mail — Covid-19 has revealed how many students lack internet access.
+Studying from cars parked within reach of a wifi signal, writing papers on smartphones, and sending assignments by snail mail — Covid-19 has revealed how many students lack internet access.

 Covid-19 Coverage